ARM-software/Arm-2D/documentation/how_to_use_tile_operations.md

 - Tile Copy
   - **Copy** a source tile to a target tile with specified region within the target tile
   - **Fill** a target tile with a specified source tile
-- Tile Copy with transparency colour, i.e. **colour masking**
+- Tile Copy with transparency colour, i.e. **colour keying**
   - Copy a source tile to a target tile with a given region inside the target tile, and during this process, once a specified colour is read from the source tile, the foreground pixel will be ignored.
 This is very useful to render non-rectangular visual elements.
 - Implement Partial Framebuffer support
   - By drawing the same content several times, it is possible to flush a complete frame to a big screen (with arbitrary resolution)  using just a fraction of the frame buffer.
-This time-space exchanging scheme is called Partial Frame Buffer (PFB). **While using PFB in the low level, the GUI built upon Arm-2d APIs can generally act as a full-frame buffer is used**.
+This time-space exchanging scheme is called Partial Frame Buffer (PFB). **While using PFB in the low level, the GUI built upon Arm-2d APIs can generally act as if a complete framebuffer is used**.

 All related definitions are listed in the interface header file ***Arm_2d_tile.h*** and the default C implementation and Helium implementation can be found in ***Arm_2d_tile.c***.